UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/jigspace-task.md

 ---
-name: Model Capture Task for Jigspace Project
+name: Jigspace Task
-about: Use this when assigning a Data Capture task related to photogrammetry or photo taking
+about: Use this template for anything related to work done within Jigspace
-title: "[MODEL Capture] - Initial 3D scanning and photogrammetry of physical artifacts"
+title: "[JIGSPACE] - Integration and implementation in JigSpace platform"
-labels: 3D Capture
+labels: ''
-assignees: ''
+assignees: UWC-UIH-Dev

 ---